Ph.D., University of Virginia

-As a Fulbright-Hays scholar I conducted extensive ethnographic research in India exploring Hindu ancestor worship, funeral traditions, and related Hindu ghost exorcism rituals.
-Using detailed case studies, my Ph.D. research and dissertation explored religious and cultural interpretations of mental and physical problems seen as having spiritual bases that could be mitigated through ritual treatment.
+As a Fulbright-Hays scholar I conducted extensive ethnographic research in India on Hindu ancestor worship, funeral traditions, spirit possession and related ghost exorcism rituals.
+In detailed case studies, my Ph.D. dissertation explored Hindu religious and cultural interpretations of mental and physical problems understood as having spiritual bases treatable through specialized religious rituals.

-My ongoing interest in religion and spirituality has led to my involvement in ongoing interdisciplinary research at MU.
-This collaborative research and subsequent peer-reviewed publications have included: comparative studies on the religious and spiritual dispositions of individuals with different medical diagnoses (cancer, traumatic brain injury, stroke, spinal cord injury, epilepsy); research on the religious, spiritual, and personality characteristics of people from five local faith traditions; a brain imagining (MRI) study of individuals with traumatic brain injury (TBI) including measures of religiosity, spirituality, transcendence, empathy, and altruism; and several research studies involving individuals suffering from TBI using different neuropsychological, spiritual, and transcendence measures, with research conducted in the U.S. and later with colleagues in India (IIT Lucknow).
+My ongoing interest in religion and spirituality has led to collaborative interdisciplinary research.
+This research has generated many peer-reviewed publications including: comparative studies on religious and spiritual dispositions of individuals with different medical diagnoses (cancer, traumatic brain injury, stroke, spinal cord injury, epilepsy); research on the religious, spiritual, and personality characteristics of individuals from five local faith traditions; brain imagining (MRI) studies of individuals with traumatic brain injury (TBI) and correlated measures of religiosity, spirituality, transcendence, and empathy; multiple research studies with individuals suffering from TBI using a various measures of neuropsychological function, religiosity, spirituality, and transcendence, with research studies conducted in the U.S. and India.

-I am currently involved in a large collaborative study with colleagues from several U.S. Christian colleges investigating virtues and spirituality in college undergraduates.
-In addition, I am involved in an interdisciplinary pilot study at MU assessing religion and spirituality in neurosurgery (tumor) and seizure (epilepsy) patients.
+I have published numerous articles and one book on the neuroscience of spiritual experience, and recently articles on the evolution of religion.
+I am involved in a large collaborative study with colleagues from several U.S. Christian colleges that is investigating virtues, spirituality, and personality in college undergraduates.
+I have an interdisciplinary pilot study at MU assessing religion and spirituality in neurosurgery (tumor) and seizure (epilepsy) patients.

-In my research I work with colleagues from the MU School of Health Professions, the Medical School, Psychological Sciences, and the School of Social Work, as well as with scholars and researchers from various universities both in the U.S. and internationally.
-With my diversified academic background (Anthropology, Religious Studies, and Biology) and an ongoing commitment to interdisciplinary research, I am able to explore interconnections between the humanities, social sciences, and science and help build a broader interdisciplinary understanding of religion and spirituality in a rapidly globalizing world.
+In my research I work with colleagues from Health Professions, Medical School, Psychological Sciences, and Social Work, and with scholars and researchers from other universities both in the U.S. and internationally.
+My diversified academic background (Anthropology, Religious Studies, and Biology) and ongoing commitment to interdisciplinary research make me well positioned to explore interconnections between the humanities, sciences, and social sciences as a way to build a broader multidisciplinary understanding of religion and spirituality in a rapidly globalizing and changing world.

-Courses that I teach cover topics related to South Asia, Hinduism, Buddhism, religion, neuroscience, and psychology, environmental ethics, and the globalization of yoga and meditation practices.
-Several of my courses are cross-listed with South Asia Studies.
-I have been teaching in Department of Religious Studies at the University of Missouri-Columbia since 2004.
+Courses that I teach cover topics related to religion, spirituality, neuroscience, psychology, environmental ethics, South Asian religions (especially Hinduism and Buddhism), and globalization of yoga and meditation practices.
+Several of my courses are cross-listed with South Asia Studies and East Asian Studies.
+I have been teaching in the Department of Religious Studies at the University of Missouri-Columbia since 2004.